qrdate/qrdate/README.md

 **Like all media, QR Dates can be faked by embedding new codes into old photos and videos.** It is a new tool that does not replace old ones.
 It can and should be combined with other forensic tools to determine if an image has been manipulated.

-QR Dates have a "freshness", which declines with age multiplied by how easy is it to insert them into the media in question.

 ## How does it work?

-A public distributed time server returns the current time, which it signs using a private key to produce a verification signature.
+A server returns the current time, which it signs using a private key to produce a verification signature.

 The URL embedded within the QR Date contains the timestamp and the signature.

 Accessing the URL will take observers to QRDate.org, or your website if you run your own implementation, which tells them if the date and signature is valid.
 The signature can also be verified using a public key without access to the internet.

+### Distributed clock source

+We are working on making qrdate compatible with [Roughtime](https://blog.cloudflare.com/roughtime/) for a distributed, auditable clock source.

+Want to help?
+Feel free to raise issues with your ideas!

+### Offline use

 We are also working to specify QR Dates to work offline using a chained certificate and mobile apps.

-## Types of QR Dates

-There are two types; Dynamic and Static.

-- **Dynamic** for when you're hosting a verification page
-- **Static** for QR Dates that need to be generated and verified offline

-You can find the exact spec for both below the usage.

 # Using this library